randyaajr/Empire-Movies_Milestone-2/README.md

 ## Wireframes

 #### Page 1
+  * Navbar with responsive dropdown menu
 <img src="assets/img/info1.PNG" style="margin: 0;">

 #### Page 2
+  * When user enters movie they with be greeted with this page.
+Genre, release date, rated, runtime ect.
 <img src="assets/img/info2.PNG" style="margin: 0;">

 #### Page 3
+  * Here the user will find the about page.
+Not only can they read up on InfoFlix but they can also reachout to us (via emailjs).
+To top it off, I added links to my favorite streaming (free) services!
 <img src="assets/img/info3.PNG" style="margin: 0;">

 ## Acknowledgements